itrocks/class-use/README.md

 php examples/complete.php
 ```

+The unit test into `tests/scanner.references.proviver` and `Scanner_Test.php` contain a lot of other
+examples with expected results.

 #### Search keys

 You can use one or several search criterion, identified by these keys:

 - T_CLASS: Search class uses into this class source code
+- T_TYPE: Search class uses of this type (type lists below)
 - T_USE: Search class uses of this class, everywhere
-- T_TYPE: Search class uses of this type (type lists below)

 Class use Types
 ---------------

-Each found reference to the class use is qualified with any of these class use type identifiers:
+When it is a numeric, each found class use reference is qualified with any of these class use type
+identifiers:

 - T_ARGUMENT: the class is used as a function argument type
-- T_ATTRIBUTE: the class is used as an attribute, ie into a `#[...]` section
+- T_ATTRIBUTE: the class is an attribute used into a `#[...]` statement
 - T_CLASS: an explicit use of the name of the class into the source code, ie `Class_Name::class`
 - T_DECLARE_CLASS: the class declaration
 - T_DECLARE_INTERFACE: the interface declaration
 - T_DECLARE_TRAIT: the trait declaration
-- T_EXTENDS: the class appears into an `extends` section of another class declaration
+- T_EXTENDS: the class appears into an `extends` statement of another class declaration
-- T_IMPLEMENTS: the class appears into an `implements` section of another class declaration
+- T_IMPLEMENTS: the class appears into an `implements` statement of another class declaration
-- T_INSTANCEOF: the class appears after an `instanceof` type operator
+- T_INSTANCEOF: the class appears after an `instanceof` statement
+- T_INSTEADOF: the class appears after an `insteadof` statement
 - T_NAMESPACE: the class is used as a `namespace` name;
   only namespaces that match a class will be set
 - T_NAMESPACE_USE: the class appears into a namespace `use` statement for import;